ashkan-h/mutual-authentication/README.txt

 1) To install the libraries:
 	The python program relies on the pycrypto module.
-I was bored thought it would be cool to check it out.
 It can be simply downloaded by via Pip: sudo apt-get install python-dev
 	sudo pip install pycrypto